 The performance results shown in Figure \ref{fig:parallel_sim_render_perf} are the results after simulating + rendering RGB, depth, and segmentation data simultaneously for various tasks.
-In terms of speed and GPU memory use, Figure \ref{fig:parallel_sim_render_perf_vs_isaac} shows ManiSkill3 outperforms Isaac Lab, particularly when it comes to rendering common real-world camera resolutions which are important for sim2real and real2sim transfer.
-We compare against the latest Isaac Lab v1.2.0 released on Sept.
-20, 2024.
-In particular, with 128 parallel environments for the benchmarked task, ManiSkill3 uses just 4.4GB of GPU memory whereas Isaac Lab uses 14.1GB.
-The memory efficiency of the ManiSkill3 platform allows for more room for e.g. RL replay buffers or larger neural network models.
+In terms of speed and GPU memory use, Figure \ref{fig:parallel_sim_render_perf_vs_isaac} shows ManiSkill3 outperforms Isaac Lab, particularly when it comes to rendering common real-world camera resolutions which can be important for sim2real and real2sim transfer.
+In particular, with 128 parallel environments for the benchmarked task, ManiSkill3 uses just 3.5GB of GPU memory whereas Isaac Lab uses 14.1GB.
+The memory efficiency of the ManiSkill3 platform allows for more room for e.g. RL replay buffers or larger neural network models such as large vision language action models.
 Training and inference can be kept extremely optimized on a single GPU as a result without needing to store any data on the CPU.
 From experimentation with visual RL, we find that GPU memory efficiency becomes much more important as the FPS gains from more parallel environments become marginal.
 GPU memory efficiency is especially important for off-policy algorithms like TD-MPC2 \citep{hansen2024tdmpc2} and SAC \citep{DBLP:conf/icml/HaarnojaZAL18-sac} that typically maintain replay buffer sizes on the order of $10^5 \sim 10^6$ frames.
+For example storing RGB data from one 128x128 camera would require at least 9GB of GPU memory for a replay buffer of size $200,000$, which can easily lead to out of memory issues.
 For more in-depth performance benchmarking results and comparisons of rendered outputs, see Appendix \ref{appendix:sim-render-benchmark}.
-We acknowledge that this comparison is not strictly apples-to-apples due to differences in rendering techniques.
-Isaac Lab employs ray-tracing for parallel rendering, while the ManiSkill3 results are generated using SAPIEN's rasterization renderer (see Figure \ref{fig:cartpole-visual-comparison} for a visual comparison), although ManiSkill3 also supports a ray-tracing mode without parallelization.
-Ray-tracing generally offers greater flexibility in balancing rendering speed and quality through the adjustment of parameters such as samples per pixel.
-It's worth noting that the Isaac Lab data presented here uses the fastest rendering settings, although it can be easily tuned to achieve better rendering quality that may be helpful for sim2real.
-Despite the use of different rendering techniques, we believe this experiment provides a meaningful basis for comparison.